For the purposes of this article, the following terms shall have the following meanings:

 (c) Each individual licensed in accordance with this article shall designate to the board a physical address where his or her records are to be kept.

 Application for licensure.

-An application and all information on an application for licensure as a professional bondsman shall be treated as confidential and shall be filed with the board on forms prescribed by the board.
+(a) An application and all information on an application for licensure pursuant to this article shall be treated as confidential and shall be filed with the board on forms prescribed by the board.
 The application shall include all of the following information of the applicant:

 (4) All employment or occupations engaged in during the immediate past five years.

 (5) A list of convictions and pending charges involving a felony or misdemeanor in any jurisdiction.

 (b) On or before September 1 each year, the board shall send an email reminder to each licensee stating that the last day for submitting an application for a license renewal is September 30 of that year.